-THE WATERSIDE: has a fantastic range of cafes, restaurants and shops
+THE WATERSIDE has a fantastic range of cafes, restaurants and shops

 - The LookOut Café

 - Bulan Burger Joint

 - Nicey Icey

 - The Pancake Kitchen

 - Seaside Chic

-- Mr Jacob's Curious Sweet Emporium.
+- Sea View Sweets 'n' Gifts.

-You can book your next holiday with Hello Sunshine, capture your most precious moments and turn them into memories at Darren Wilkinson Photography, arrange a mortgage or Will with Taylor Hall or if you have young children they would love the fun sessions on offer at Playology Beach School & Learning Studio.
+- You can book your next holiday with Hello Sunshine - Arrange a mortgage or Will with Taylor Hall - Young children would love the fun sessions on offer at Playology Beach School & Learning Studio. - Enjoy holistic therapy at Dark of the Moon Wellness Hub.